-Welcome to our monthly newsletter for October 2020!
+Welcome to our monthly newsletter for June 2021!

 Our goal for the newsletter is to connect our members to relevant safety resources, all linked together in one convenient location every month.
 We hope you find this resource useful and valuable!

 Please share with your colleagues!

 - Heat Stress: Warning Signs & Prevention.
 Joe Barney, Compliance & Training Officer from The Great Lakes Construction Co. stayed over with us to recap his presentation on how to prevent heat related illnesses & injuries at work!
 (7:23)